 - Use long stakes at least one-half inch in diameter when planting in riprap (rocks).
 The longer, thicker stakes will survive heating and drying better than smaller diameter cuttings.

-- Use longer stakes and leave one-foot sticking above the ground if the stake will be shaded by surrounding vegetation.
+- Use longer stakes and leave one foot sticking above the ground if the stake will be shaded by surrounding vegetation.
 If a willow stake gets too much shade, it will drop its new leaves and die.
 If the area you are planting will be heavily shaded, use a more shade-tolerant riparian species such as salmonberry.
-Bear in mind, however, that salmonberry stems dry out more easily.
+Bear in mind.
+However, that salmonberry stems dry out more quickly.

 - Keep the whips!
 (The slender twigs snipped off during stake cutting.)
-Whips will grow nicely if they are planted in very moist areas at the edges of streams and wetlands.
+Whips will grow if planted in very moist areas at the edges of streams and wetlands.
 Push them into the ground as far as they will go without breaking.

 The best time to plant live stakes is during the dormant season.
-In western Washington for example, this is roughly from the beginning of November through the end of February, although live stakes planted in October and March will flourish almost as well.
+In western Washington, for example, this is roughly from the beginning of November through the end of February.
+However, live stakes planted in October and March will flourish almost as well.
 Live stakes can also be planted during the growing season, especially at sites that will remain moist, although survival rates will be lower.
 Plant live stakes whenever you can; any that die can easily be replaced during the dormant season.